wisq/airos-letsencrypt/README.md

     * It is strongly recommended to use an SSH agent or passwordless SSH key.
 * A DNSimple account, authoritative for the domain you intend to use.
   * You can use other DNS providers supported by `certbot` plugins, but that's up to you to set up.
+  * You'll need to install the plugin: `pip install certbot-dns-dnsimple`

 ## Instructions